 An introduction to mathematical research and the writing of mathematical papers.
 Emphasis is placed on current and historical mathematics literature.
 The course consists of a series of papers and oral presentation of them and culminates in the writing of the research paper.
-Satisfies advanced composition requirement for General Education.
 Co-requisite: MATH 341